TanStack/table/docs/guide/row-models.md

 - `getExpandedRowModel` - returns a row model that accounts for expanded/hidden sub-rows.
 - `getPreExpandedRowModel` - returns a row model that only includes root level rows with no expanded sub-rows included.
 Still includes sorting.

-- `getPaginationRowModel` - returns a row model that only includes the rows that should be displayed on the current page based on the pagination state.
+- `getPaginatedRowModel` - returns a row model that only includes the rows that should be displayed on the current page based on the pagination state.
 - `getPrePaginationRowModel` - returns a row model without pagination applied (includes all rows).

 - `getSelectedRowModel` - returns a row model of all selected rows (but only based on the data that was passed to the table).
 Runs after getCoreRowModel.